ntirabassi/1025/Lab3/readme.md

 ### Certificates and Degrees
 The Programming and Development Certificate is of interest to me because one day I hope to become a software developer.
 This a post-degree program at Tri-C that is designed to prepare students for this type of career.
 Students learn how to operate in a team environment, apply knowledge of programming, web maintenance, operating systems, networking and security to install, troubleshoot, and provide support for technological organizational systems, among other important skills.
 ### Co-ops / Internships
 A co-op opportunity gives students an advantage by providing them with hands-on learning experience through jobs related to their field.
 It allows a student to use what they learned in the classroom and apply it to real-world situations.
-It is also vital to a student's marketablility.
+It is also vital to a student's marketability.
 In order to become co-op ready, a student must fulfill the eligibility requirements: be currently enrolled at Tri-C, complete 12 credit hours of coursework, and have a sufficient GPA.
 They will then complete the Application of Interest, participate in a co-op orientation, and upload their resume for final revisions and approval by a Career Coach.
 ### Industry Associations / Student Organizations
+The mission of the Collegiate Cyber Defense Competition is to provide institutions with an information assurance curriculum in a competitive environment to assess the student's depth of understanding and competency in managing challenges related to business information systems.
+A membership to the Cybersecurity Club would be benefical because they participate in this competition.
+It allows students to apply the skills they have learned in their coursework, and also participate in teams and learn the value of teamwork, ethics and communication.
+It also provides a healthy competitive environment to push students to perform their best.

 ## Conclusion